mfasold/mfasold-blog/content/about/index.md

 - [Twitter]() (inactive)

 ### 🥏 Hobbies
-I like sports, traveling, photography and more.
+I like sports, in particular Ultimate Frisbee and Cycle Cross Biking, traveling, photography and more.

 - [Ultimate Frisbee in Leipzig](http://www.saxydivers.de)
 - [Tipps for a travel to Hawaii](http://hawaiitips.pbworks.com/)